WenderMrn/template-regex-replace-ts/README.md

 tpl.replaceTransformations(transformation); // replace all transformation
-tpl.addTransform(transformation); // add new transformation rule into existing rules tpl.clearTransformations(); // clear all transformations rules from the instance
+tpl.addTransform(transformation); // add new transformation rule into existing rules tpl.clearTransformations(); // clear all transformations rules from the instance tpl.pickTransformation('bold', ...); // select on or more transformation to apply on atob or btoa
 ```

 default rules